BenLauwens/ThinkJulia.jl/docs/src/chap02.md

-# Variables, expressions and statements
+# Variables, Expressions and Statements

 One of the most powerful features of a programming language is the ability to manipulate **variables**.
 A variable is a name that refers to a value.

-## Assignment statements
+## Assignment Statements

 An **assignment statement** creates a new variable and gives it a value: